tedonaldsn/BGL2015-Visualizer/README.md

 2. Click the line that says "BGL2015 Visualizer.app.zip"
 3. In your downloads folder, double-click the zip file to expand it into a normal application.
 4. Double click the application.
 5. You will be asked if you are sure you want to open the application.
-Click open. ***The first time you try to run it, nothing visible will happen*** (unless you happen to have the Console open).
-6. Open the MacOS System Preferences, click "Security & Privacy".
-7. You will see: "BGL2015 Visualizer" was blocked from opening because it is not from an identified developer.
-Click the "Open Anyway" button.
-8. If and when there are new releases and you download them, you will have to go through this approval process again.
+Click open.
+6. You should see the main sessions window as shown on page https://basimulation.org/bgl2015-visualizer/